-- Derivation of Gauss' law from Coulomb's law is only valid for static electric charge. - Electric field can also be produced by changing magnetic fields. - Coulomb's law cannot describe this field while Gauss' law is still valid → can describe electric field in this situation also! - Gauss' law is more general than Coulomb's law. - Can be used to obtain electric field, force or charges
+- Derivation of Gauss' law from Coulomb's law is only valid for static electric charge. - Electric field can also be produced by changing magnetic fields. - Coulomb's law cannot describe this field while Gauss' law is still valid - Gauss' law is more general than Coulomb's law. - Can be used to obtain electric field, forces or obtain charges

-Gauss' Law: Any differences between the input and output flux of the electric field over any enclosed surface is due to the charge within that surface!!!
+Gauss' Law: Any differences between the input and output flux of the electric field over any enclosed surface is due to the charge inside that surface!!!